• Explore. Learn. Thrive. Fastlane Media Network

 You can start by lowering your electronic payment processing costs.
 According to a recent US report, small businesses pay the highest online payment processing rates and are increasingly fed up.
 What if you could reduce or eliminate some costs?
 Below are nine ways to do so.

-Apply a surcharge
+Apply a Surcharge

 The most straightforward approach for avoiding paying processing costs is to pass costs on to your customers.
 Merchants must follow various standards related to surcharging.
 Therefore, compliance is critical.
 For example, retailers cannot overcharge a debit or rechargeable card, so your consumer can skip the extra charge.
 Also, not all states permit surcharging.
 Thus, due diligence is required to assist you in complying, whether it’s rigorous research, adopting specific software, or something else.
 As businesses aim to reduce expenses and more states relax their surcharging regulations, we anticipate more shops pass on processing fees to customers in the future.

-Become PCI compliant
+Become PCI Compliant

 Guidelines like the PCI data security standard are there to safeguard your sensitive credit card information.
 Processors frequently offer new merchants a specified time for becoming PCI compliant, usually sixty to ninety days.
 Processors charge retailers a recurring non-compliance fee after this period.
 Ensuring your company is PCI-compliant saves you money and decreases the likelihood of cyber threats.
 As an extra benefit, many PCI providers provide breach protection, which may cost up to $100,000 and serve as insurance if your customers’ credit card information is exposed.